 Public sector corruption refers to the misuse of public power or position with an expectation of undue private gain or advantage (for self or others).
-It may include instances of:
+It may include:

 - trading in influence